Frances P. Bolton: Congress

+Civil rights

 Bolton voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968, and the Voting Rights Act of 1965.

 House Foreign Affairs Committee

 In 1955, she became the first American woman member of Congress to head an international delegation, using her own resources to fund it.
 As a member of the House Foreign Affairs Committee's subcommittee on Africa, she felt it was her responsibility to visit as much of Africa as possible.
 Arriving in Senegal on September 1, she spent the next six weeks crisscrossing the continent by plane, train, boat, and car.
 Her important stops included Liberia, Ghana (then still known as the Gold Coast), the Belgian Congo, Northern Rhodesia (now Zambia), Southern Rhodesia (now Zimbabwe), South Africa, and Ethiopia.
 She met with leading nationalists such as Kwame Nkrumah, powerful politicians such as Haile Selassie, and leading women such as the Queen Mother of the Tutsis.
 She also spent a lot of time during her trip visiting schools and talking with young people, and meeting with women from all walks of life in the markets or clinics.
 As someone with a lifelong interest in education and health care, she prioritized these issues during her African travels.

 When she got back to the United States she submitted a very thorough and insightful report to Congress.
 One of her recommendations was that Congress should create a new State Department Bureau for African Affairs to be overseen by a new assistant secretary of state for African affairs.
 Bolton helped to see that this did in fact happen, and Congress created the new bureau in 1958.
 In addition to sharing information about her trip with Congress through her official report, Bolton also made an impressive effort to enlighten the American people about the diversity of the African continent by creating a film about her trip, entitled Africa: Giant With a Future, 1955.
 This film is an excellent resource for students and instructors wanting a look at several African countries/colonies in the mid-1950s and has been made available on DVD by the National Archives.
 In addition to educating Congress and the general public about Africa, Bolton's trip helped to begin the process of opening doors for women to play a major role in US foreign relations.

 In addition to influencing US relations with Africa, another of Bolton's most lasting achievements was sponsoring legislation to purchase property across the Potomac River from Mount Vernon, the home of George Washington.
 This prevented commercialization of the area and preserved its appearance as it was when Washington lived there.

 Bolton had a phenomenal relationship with her constituents of Italian-American heritage and was known for mailing government child-care pamphlets to homes where new children were born.
 The nursing school at Case Western Reserve University is named in her honor for her accomplishments and generosity in the field of public nursing.